-Interests in COPLP are in the form of common and preferred units.
-As of December 31, 2013, COPT owned 95.6% of the outstanding COPLP common units ("common units") and 96.4% of the outstanding COPLP preferred units ("preferred units").
-The remaining common and preferred units in COPLP were controlled by third parties, which included certain members of COPT's Board of Trustees.
+Equity interests in COPLP are in the form of common and preferred units.
+As of December 31, 2014, COPT owned 96.0% of the outstanding COPLP common units ("common units"); and 95.5% of the outstanding COPLP preferred units ("preferred units"); the remaining common and preferred units in COPLP were owned by third parties.
 Common units in COPLP not owned by COPT carry certain redemption rights.
-The number of common units in COPLP owned by COPT is equivalent to the number of outstanding common shares of beneficial interest ("common shares") of COPT, and the entitlement of all COPLP common units to quarterly distributions and payments in liquidation is substantially the same as those of COPT common shareholders.
+The number of common units in COPLP owned by COPT is equivalent to the number of outstanding common shares of beneficial interest ("common shares") of COPT, and the entitlement of all COPLP common units to quarterly distributions and payments in liquidation is substantially the same as those of COPT common sharesholders.
 Similarly, in the case of each series of preferred units in COPLP held by COPT, there is a series of preferred shares of beneficial interest ("preferred shares") in COPT that is equivalent in number and carries substantially the same terms as such series of COPLP preferred units.
 COPT's common shares are publicly traded on the New York Stock Exchange ("NYSE") under the ticker symbol "OFC".